 Welcome to OttawaBabel!

-Since our gatherings take place in a bar, there is usually music playing and we mix and mingle together.
-Our goal is to have a night-out, with an international crowd.
+Our gatherings usually take place in a bar or coffeeshops and we mix and mingle together.
+Our goal is to have a night-out with an international crowd.
+This is a group for people who love languages and different cultures.

 Guidelines/Code of Conduct